ru-ace/dell-fan-mon/readme.md

-# Dell Fan Monitor - temperature monitor for Dell Laptops
+# Dell Fan Monitor - temperature monitor for some Dell Laptops

 [![version][version-badge]][CHANGELOG] [![license][license-badge]][COPYING]

+### DISCLAIMER

+This program calls undocumented functions of Dell SMM BIOS  by defaults.

+**USE ON YOUR OWN RISK**

 ### SYNOPSIS